kartoza/rir-dashboard/sphinx/source/administration/instances-and-program-interventions.md

 ![ Program Intervention](../img/program-instances-diagram.png "Program Interventions")
 >

+5. **Program Interventions**:
 >
-The process of changing or adding the **‘Program Interventions’** icons is similar to what we have been doing previously, except for this time once we are on the
+The process of changing or adding ‘Program Interventions’ icons is similar to what we have been doing previously, except for this time once we are on the
 ‘Site Administration’ page, “select“ ‘Programs’.
 You will now have the option of choosing a specific program intervention.
 “Click” on the one you want to edit.
 You can add or change the title, description, or icons.
 “Select” ‘Save’ once you are happy with your edits.
 >